zWolfrost/JSMinesweeper/README.md

 - No-guessing game creation
 - Night mode
 - Custom field size chooser
+- Game Saving and Loading on leaving the page

 # Code
 Uses a [Minesweeper Library](https://github.com/zWolfrost/minesweeper.js) written by myself!
 Very recommended if you ever want to make something like this